-Additionally, few studies have been accomplished in East Africa on the effects of inflation on GDP.Youse (2021) used time-series information.
+Additionally, few studies have been accomplished in East Africa on the effects of inflation on GDP.
+Youse (2021) used time-series information.
 The research investigated the price rises on GDP in Ethiopia, Kenya, and Sudan.
 The research employed the ARDL approach.
-The findings revealed that Sudan's and Kenya's inflation had positively effect on GDP.
+The findings revealed that Sudan's and Kenya's inflation positively effect on GDP.

-Moreover, various studies have been done in Tanzania on the effects of inflation, extended money supply, and real exchange on GDP.
-Kasidi (2013) investigated the outcome of a general increase at price level on Tanzanian GDP and discovered a correlation between the two.
-The effect of price rises on GDP was studied using time-series information from 1990 to 2011 and revealed that one percent inflation increased resulting in a 0.54 percent fall in GDP.
+Moreover, various studies have been done in Tanzania on the effects of inflation, extended money supply, real exchange on GDP.
+Kasidi (2013) investigated the outcome of a general increase in price level on Tanzanian GDP and discovered a correlation between the two.
+The effect of price rises on GDP was studied using time-series information from 1990 to 2011 and revealed that one percent inflation increases resulting in a 0.54 percent fall in GDP.
 Makwandi (2018) evaluated the effects of management spending, currency supply, and price rises on GDP in Tanzania.
-The ADF test was employed to check for information stationery, and the ARDL bounds test was utilized to check for cointegration.
+The ADF test was employed to check for information stationery, and the ARDL bounds test was utilised to check for cointegration.
 To evaluate the influence of management expenditure extended currency supply, price rises, and their association with Tanzania's GDP, the ARDL model was used.
-The findings imply that inflation and extended money supply were unfavorable to GDP.
+The findings imply that inflation and extended money supply are unfavourable to GDP.

-3. Materials and Methodology
+Methodology

-The study employed secondary time series data to examine the effect of inflation on GDP in Tanzania's economy from 1970 to 2020.
-The Bank of Tanzania provided the information.

-For an in-depth investigation of the effect of inflation and the GDP nexus in Tanzania, the study used quantitative research methods during its regression analysis.
-VECM was employed when graphical analysis, ADF unit root, and co-integration test results supported its use.
+The study employed secondary time series data to evaluate the effect of inflation (extended money supply, interest rate, exchange rate and inflation targeting) on GDP in Tanzania's economy from 1970 to 2020.
+Data were collected from Bank of Tanzania, in order to undertake an in-depth investigation of the effect of inflation on Tanzanian economic; the study used quantitative research methods during its empirical investigation.
+VECM is employed when, graphical analysis, ADF unit root, and co-integration test results.

-3.1 Model Specification

-The study had made a determination of which independent variables should be included in or excluded from a regression equation.
-In general, the specification of a regression model should be based primarily on theoretical considerations.

-3.2 Empirical Model
+Empirical Model

 This study adopted the Kasidi (2013) model to investigate the effects of inflation on GDP inTanzania.

-The Kasidi (2013) empirical model that was adopted by this study is as follows:
+The Kasidi (2013) empirical model that is adopted by this study is as follows:

-$LogGDP = \beta 0 + \beta 1 logINFL_t$ (1) where:
+$L{i} = 0 + 1 \log INFL{t}$ (i)

+where:

-GDP = Gross Domestic Product, B_0 = Intercept, β_1 = Parameter, INFL = Inflation, t = Time trend
+$GDP = Gross Domestic Product, 0 = Intercept, 1 = Parameter, INFL = Inflation, t = Time trend$

-Based on equation (1) above and adding the other variables and error term, we can specify the following empirical model;
+Based on equation (i) above and adding the other variables and error term, we can specify the following empirical model;

-$GDP_t = \beta 0 + \beta 1M3_t + \beta 2INTR_t + \beta 3EXR_t + \beta 4DU90 + \mu_t$ (2) Where: GDP_t = Gross Domestic Product, B_0 = intercept, β_1 , β_2 , β_3 = parameter of independent variables, β_4 = parameter of the dummy variable, μ_t = error term
+$GDP_t = 0 + 1M3_t + 2INTR_t + 3EXR_t + 4DU90 + \mu_t$(ii)

+Where: $GDP_t = Gross$ Domestic Product, $0 = intercept$, $1$, $2$, $3 = parameter of independent variables, <math>4 = parameter of the dummy variable, <math>\mu_t = error term$

-$DU90 = \begin{cases} 0 \ fort = 1970 - 1989 \\ 1 \ fort = 1990 - 2020 \end{cases}$
+$$DU90 = \begin{cases} 0 \ f &= 1970 - 1989 \\ 1 \ f &= 1990 - 2020 \end{cases}$$